 From Bavaria to Berlin and from Bern to Brussels, German can be heard throughout Europe and this course aims to provide students with the skills to join in this powerful conversation.
 With over 180 million speakers throughout the world, it's a conversation you might not want to miss out on!
 The course is taught using a blended learning technique including a course book with online activities and exercises, numerous authentic resources from the internet, magazines and online newspapers, and weekly lessons with a native speaker.
-The KS4/5 Exchange with our partner school in Aachen not only develops lasting friendships but also considerably enhances the linguistic skills of all participants.
+For many years we have run successful exchanges with our partner school in Aachen and are looking forward to doing so again in the future.
+The KS4/5 exchange not only develops lasting friendships but also considerably enhances the linguistic skills of all participants.